What Types of Performance Testing Should You Use?

 • Determine Crucial Situations - Determine which user scenarios, transactions, or features are most important to test and rank them according to how they will affect the overall performance and user experience of the system.

-• Keep an Eye on the Important Metrics - During testing, keep an eye on important indicators including response time, throughput, CPU consumption, memory usage, and error rates to spot patterns and bottlenecks in the system.
+• Keep Track of Important Metrics - Keep an eye on important indicators such as response time, throughput, CPU consumption, memory usage, and error percentage during testing, which can help spot patterns and locate bottlenecks in the system.

 • Collaborate Across Teams - To guarantee a comprehensive approach to testing, analysis, and optimization, and encourage cooperation across the development, testing, and operations teams.